-In anticipation of a surge in COVID-19 cases by the end of July, India’s capital is planning what is being described as the “world’s largest quarantine facility.”
-The proposal was announced on June 16 to reinforce a crumbling healthcare system overburdened by novel coronavirus infections.
+Anticipating a dramatic surge in COVID-19 cases towards the end of July, India’s capital is planning what is being described as the “world’s largest quarantine facility.”
+The proposal was announced on June 16 in an attempt to shore up the county's buckling healthcare system.

-The new quarantine facility, to be set up near Delhi’s border with the North Indian state of Haryana, will have 10,000 recyclable beds made out of cardboard to save on sanitation time.
-This is because the virus doesn’t remain on cardboard surfaces for more than 24 hours.
+The new Delhi quarantine facility, to be set up near the North Indian state of Haryana, will be furnished with 10,000 recyclable beds made from cardboard, which provides a less hospitable surface for the virus.
+Indian doctors have cited findings that SARS-CoV-2 cannot survive on cardboard surfaces longer than about 24 hours.

 A few days ago, Delhi’s deputy chief minister Manish Sisodia speculated that the national capital would have to deal with more than 500,000 cases by July 31.

-Currently, COVID-19 care wards in Delhi’s hospitals have a capacity of 5,974, while outside facilities with oxygen supply and beds can only take in 344 people.
+Currently, COVID-19 care wards in Delhi’s hospitals can accomodate 5,974 patients, while outside facilities with oxygen and beds can only take in 344 people.

 In May, the Delhi government asked 117 private hospitals to earmark 20 percent of their beds to isolate COVID-19 patients.
-Throughout the outbreak, private hospitals India have been criticised for charging exorbitant rates that those in need can’t afford to pay.
+Throughout the outbreak, private hospitals India have been criticised for charging exorbitant rates to those who can least afford it.

 A high-level panel has informed the Delhi government that, for every 100 hospital beds, the city would need 400 more beds in hotels, banquet halls or rest houses in religious places for patients with mild symptoms.